msjimc/AgileROH/README.md

 ## Creating the programmes

-The source code cab be compiled on both Linux and Windows computers as decribed [here](BuildingThePrograms.md).
+The source code cab be compiled on both Linux and Windows computers as described [here](BuildingThePrograms.md).

 ## Prebuild programs